-Good practice Detail Engaging with leaders This engagement is about their influence over health, safety and wellbeing and how to balance those messages with the commercial needs of the organisation Developing decision making frameworks These are to help leaders manage the tough choices, and building those into a risk management framework at different levels Emphasising pride in the company Many organisations are emphasising pride in the company, what it does and the service it provides to build trust around the need to carry on Driving consistency and continuous communication Organisations are creating a consistent and continuous communications 'machine' with regards to health, safety and wellbeing that employees can reply upon Creating a central source of authority around communications In many cases, organisations are creating centralised sources of information authority, generally as part of an intranet site that contains key guidance about health, safety and wellbeing Rapid responses to a change in guidance Organisations are using the crisis teams to feed learning and information into changing health, safety and wellbeing guidance Directly addressing perceptions As individuals develop perceptions about how an organisation should be approaching the crisis, approaches are being developed to take a clear stance using risk management principles about key issues, e.g. use of face masks whilst working Embrace social media As individuals are using social media to spread information some organisations are embracing that to help directly address perceptions in the places their workforces are already talking Adopt video communication platforms Many organisations are adopting video communications platforms to try and overcome face-to-face communications challenges where they can.
+Good practice Detail Engaging with leaders This engagement is about their influence over health, safety and wellbeing and how to balance those messages with the commercial needs of the organisation Developing decision making frameworks These are to help leaders manage the tough choices, and building those into a risk management framework at different levels Emphasising pride in the company Many organisations are emphasising pride in the company, what it does and the service it provides to build trust around the need to carry on Driving consistency and continuous communication Organisations are creating a consistent and continuous communications 'machine' with regards to health, safety and wellbeing that employees can reply upon Creating a central source of authority around communications In many cases, organisations are creating centralised sources of information authority, generally as part of an intranet site that contains key guidance about health, safety and wellbeing Rapid responses to a change in guidance Organisations are using the crisis teams to feed learning and information into changing health, safety and wellbeing guidance Directly addressing perceptions As individuals develop perceptions about how an organisation should be approaching the crisis, approaches are being developed to take a clear stance using risk management principles about key issues, e.g. use of face masks whilst working Embrace social media As individuals are using social media to spread information some organisations are embracing that to help directly address perceptions in the places their workforces are already talking Planning for a restructured and/or remote workforce As organisations are rapidly shifting plans are being developed to engage a workforce that are going to be remote for a longer period of time, potentially in brand new or reformed teams Embracing cultural changes e.g. greater collaboration between departments Some organisations have seen a necessary increase in collaboration (e.g. between H&S and HR) through the crisis and are reinforcing those activities for the longer-term Adopt video communication platforms Many organisations are adopting video communications platforms to try and overcome face-to-face communications challenges where they can.
 Adoption of protocol with use of these platforms is helping overcome some of the misunderstanding with remote communications